NicUll/Queue_Simulation/README.md

 class Customer(object):
   def __init__(self, in_time, errands):
-    """Create a new customer and randomize the amount of errands they have.
-    Store the time they entered the post-office.""" pass
+    """Create a new customer and store the amount of errands they have and the time they entered the post-office.""" pass

+class Simulation(object):
+  def __init__(self, Controller):
+    """Runs the simulation with the current simulation parameters taken from the controller)"""

+class Controller(object):
+  def __init__(self):

 ```